ofirlevy/repcount/README.md

 The 25 YTIO videos are located in $ROOT/data/YT_seg folder.
 To run the system on this benchmark go to $ROOT/test_seg_benchmark.
 To run using online entropy
-> python live_rep_YTIO.py --online
+> python rep_test_benchmark.py --online

+To run using offline entropy
+> python rep_test_benchmark.py --offline

+The offline entropy script will also present the stats of the median and best stride configurations.
-See the paper for details regading online and offline entropy configuration
+See the paper for details regading online and offline entropy configuration.

-create a synthetic training data set and classifier
+create a synthetic training data set and train a classifier
 ----------------------------------------------------

+1. create synthetic data using our Matlab script
+go to $ROOT/syn_data and run cData_run.m
+This will create .mat files for train and validation under $ROOT/out/mat folder
+2. To convert the mat files to hdf file go to go to $ROOT/syn_data and run:
+  python rep_pickle.py
+this will create the require h5 files under $ROOT/out/h5 folder
+3. to train the network go to  $ROOT/trainNet folder and run:
+python rep_train_main.py
+a snapshot (weights file) will be stored every epoch under $ROOT/trainNet/weights folder you can peak a weight file and replace it with the exisiting in the folders above.